 Sponsored by Digital Promise

 Get a CE Certificate for this edWebinar Learn more

-In this edWebinar, the presenters will discuss the best practices for technology use with young children (birth through age five) and their families, as well as how to support early childhood educators in grades K-3 with effective technology strategies.
-Research on technology use in early childhood education from the National Association for the Education of Young Children (NAEYC) and Common Sense Media will provide the framework.
+In this edWebinar, the presenters discuss the best practices for technology use with young children (birth through age five) and their families, as well as how to support early childhood educators in grades K-3 with effective technology strategies.
+Research on technology use in early childhood education from the National Association for the Education of Young Children (NAEYC) and Common Sense Media provide the framework.
 With digital devices becoming more readily available in school settings, the logistics of implementing technology in the classroom as a tool for learning must be examined in order to utilize emerging technology most effectively.

-The edWebinar will also share insights from a roundtable facilitated by Hi5!, a kindergarten readiness and registration campaign in the Greater Pittsburgh Region.
+The edWebinar also shares insights from a roundtable facilitated by Hi5!, a kindergarten readiness and registration campaign in the Greater Pittsburgh Region.
 The roundtable served as a professional development and networking event for over 20 school districts to share best practices for how they are using technology to support the transition to kindergarten for students and families.
 The discussion included developmentally appropriate technology use across the early childhood continuum.

 About the Presenters

 Dr. Scott Miller is Principal at Avonworth Primary Center (K-2), part of the Avonworth School District located in Pittsburgh, Pennsylvania.
 His expertise and interests include early childhood education pedagogy, creativity in the elementary school setting as part of effective lesson design, implementation of Common Core State Standards, and the development of makerspaces.
 Dr. Miller holds leadership positions on his district’s technology committee and on Allegheny County’s Hi5!
 Kindergarten Transition Committee and is an active member of Trying Together.